Michael Avenatti: Theft of book proceeds from Stormy Daniels

-State Bar proceeding in California
+State Bar of California proceeding and disbarment

 On June 5, 2019, the State Bar of California filed with the California State Bar Court a 573-page application under the California Business and Professions Code section 6007(c)(2), to involuntarily enroll Avenatti as an inactive member of the bar.
 The State Bar Court is the court that decides whether a California attorney committed professional misconduct worthy of discipline, up to and including disbarment.
 The State Bar contends that the evidence submitted with the petition establishes that Avenatti has committed professional misconduct that has caused or is causing substantial harm to Avenatti's clients or the public.
 There is a substantial probability that Avenatti's professional misconduct will result in his disbarment.
 If the State Bar Court finds sufficient evidence to place Avenatti on involuntary inactive enrollment, the State Bar must initiate disciplinary proceedings within 45 days of the effective date of the order.
 If the State Bar Court rules on disbarment, the California Supreme Court must review and approve it.